 Many Trusts continue to have restrictions on visiting in place although this is changing all the time.
-A Trust must be able to show that these restrictions are necessary and proportionate, taking into account the need to control the spread of the virus as well as the harm caused by the restrictions themselves.
+A Trust must be able to show that ongoing restrictions are necessary and proportionate, taking into account the need to control the spread of the virus as well as the harm caused by the restrictions themselves.
 Partners are likely to be asked to limit their movements around the ward.

 Visitors should only be restricted on the postnatal ward if the staff are able to meet all your basic needs for food, drink and physical support.
 If you need additional support, for example if you have had a caesarean, or you have had twins, or you have a mental health condition, exceptions should be considered on a case by case basis.